MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/publish.md

 10. Now your web app is configured to use your Semantic Skills.

 ## Take the next step
->To explor how you build a front end web app explore the [Copilot Chat App](/semantic-kernel/samples/copilot-chat-app) sample.
+>To explore how you build a front end web app explore the [Copilot Chat App](../samples/copilotchat.md) sample.

 >If you have not already done so please star the GitHub repo and join the Semantic Kernel community!
 [Star the Semantic Kernel repo](https://aka.ms/sk/repo)